 The most common situations that prevent a person from qualifying to file a Chapter 13 Bankruptcy are:

 a.
-Filed a Previous Bankruptcy – If you filed a chapter 7 Bankruptcy and received a discharge within the last 4 years you are ineligible to file a chapter 13 Bankruptcy and receive a discharge.
+Filed a Previous Bankruptcy – If you filed a Chapter 7 Bankruptcy and received a discharge within the last 4 years you are ineligible to file a Chapter 13 Bankruptcy and receive a discharge.

 b.
 Too Much Debt – Chapter 13 bankruptcy is limited to those who have less than $1,184,200.00 in secured debt and unsecured debt of $394,725.00.

 c.
 Business – Business Entities can't file a chapter 13 Bankruptcy.
-(Self employed individuals can)
+(Self-employed individuals can)

 d.
-Disposable Income – You must have income that is high enough to pay your basic living expenses and a payment to the Bankruptcy Trustee that will pay car loans, mortgage arrears, priority debt, fees, value of non-exempt assets, and an amount to unsecured creditors required by the means test.
+Disposable Income – You must have income that is high enough to pay your basic living expenses and a payment to the Bankruptcy Trustee that will pay car loans, mortgage arrears, priority debt, fees, the value of non-exempt assets, and an amount to unsecured creditors required by the means test.

 e.
 Haven't Filed Tax Returns – You must file at least the last 4 years and continue to file during the case.